tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 To retrieve your API key, or to sign up for an API key, visit: [{{site.cloudname}}]({{site.accountsignup}}).

-## "The API key you have entered is invalid.
-Please review your API key."
+## "A valid API key is required, starting 2024, to continue using TinyMCE.
+Please alert your admin to check the current API key."

 ### Cause